About the Program

 If you want to learn more about our programs, please contact the Office of Academic Assistance for the Andrew Young School of Policy Studies at GradAYS@gsu.edu.

-- CRJU MS Program of Study Form excel file
+- CRJU PhD Program of Study Form_excel file

 For help with your career direction, contact AYSPS Career Services.
 Attend our frequent workshops or work one-on-one with a career counselor to optimize your job search.